 Another advantage of this mode is that it gives you the chance to try out some other characters.
 You’ll be able to master an ability you’ve overlooked.
 Or perhaps you just want to get familiar with a different gun.
 After all, operating a shotgun is nothing like zeroing in on a head with a sniper rifle.

-Protect the activated spike for 45 seconds to secure your attacking team victory.
+Protect the activated spike for 45 seconds to secure your attacking team’s victory.
 But this is not as easy as it sounds.
 Each round is only 100 seconds long.
 And if the spike fails to detonate before that time limit, the defenders win the round.

 In the competitive mode, there’s a win-by-two rule for matches that finish in a tie.
 Rounds will continue in overtime with teams alternating attack and defense until the kill-margin is achieved.
-After each overtime round, players will have the usual chance to buy weapons and abilities for the nextrole change.
+After each overtime round, players will have the usual chance to buy weapons and abilities for the next role change.

 After each consecutive couple of overtime rounds, players will be asked if they would like to vote for a draw.
 After two overtime rounds, six players can force a draw.
 After four overtime rounds, three players can bring the game to an end.
 And after six overtime rounds, it only takes one player to agree to the proposal.